silburt/Machine_Learning/README.md

 - Stock_Correlation: Performs stock correlations and unsupervised stock clustering for different financial sectors.
 - Fundamental Analysis: Applies machine learning to stocks in the Wilshire 5000 index to predict whether a given stock price will increase or decrease over the coming year.
 Uses fundamental analysis as features.

+Blog posts on these projects can be found at https://silburt.github.io/projects.html